yvasiyarov/gorelic/README.md

 - Verbose - print some usefull for debugging information.
 Default value: false
 - CollectGcStat - should agent collect garbage collector statistic or not.
 Default value: true
 - CollectMemoryStat - should agent collect memory allocator statistic or not.
 Default value: true
 - GCPollInterval - how often should GC statistic collected.
 Default value: 10 seconds.
 It has performance impact.
-For more information, please, read metrics description.
+For more information, please, see metrics documentation.
 - MemoryAllocatorPollInterval - how often should memory allocator statistic collected.
 Default value: 60 seconds.
 It has performance impact.
-For more information, please, read metrics description.
+For more information, please, read metrics documentation.

-### Metrics reported by plugin
+## Metrics reported by plugin
+This agent use functions exposed by runtime or runtime/debug packages to collect most important information about Go runtime.

+### General metrics
-1. Runtime/General/NOGoroutines - number of runned go routines, as it reported by NumGoroutine() from runtime package
+- Runtime/General/NOGoroutines - number of runned go routines, as it reported by NumGoroutine() from runtime package
-2. Runtime/General/NOCgoCalls - number of runned cgo calls, as it reported by NumCgoCall() from runtime package
+- Runtime/General/NOCgoCalls - number of runned cgo calls, as it reported by NumCgoCall() from runtime package

+### Garbage collector metrics
-3. Runtime/GC/NumberOfGCCalls - Nuber of GC calls, as it reported by ReadGCStats() from runtime/debug
+- Runtime/GC/NumberOfGCCalls - Nuber of GC calls, as it reported by ReadGCStats() from runtime/debug
-4. Runtime/GC/PauseTotalTime - Total pause time diring GC calls, as it reported by ReadGCStats() from runtime/debug (in nanoseconds)
+- Runtime/GC/PauseTotalTime - Total pause time diring GC calls, as it reported by ReadGCStats() from runtime/debug (in nanoseconds)

-5. Runtime/GC/GCTime/Max - max GC time
+- Runtime/GC/GCTime/Max - max GC time
-6. Runtime/GC/GCTime/Min - min GC time
+- Runtime/GC/GCTime/Min - min GC time
-7. Runtime/GC/GCTime/Mean - GC mean time
+- Runtime/GC/GCTime/Mean - GC mean time
-8. Runtime/GC/GCTime/Percentile95 - 95% percentile of GC time
+- Runtime/GC/GCTime/Percentile95 - 95% percentile of GC time

-Metrics 5-8 are measured in nanoseconds, and they can be inaccurate if GC called more often then once in GC_POLL_INTERVAL_IN_SECONDS.
+All this metrics are measured in nanoseconds.
+Last 4 of them can be inaccurate if GC called more often then once in GCPollInterval.
-If in your workload GC is called more often - you can consider decreasing value of this constant.
-But ReadGCStats() blocks mheap, so its not good idea to call it very often.
+If in your workload GC is called more often - you can consider decreasing value of GCPollInterval.

-ReadMemStats() - call stoptheworld() and block everything
-TODO:
-Alloc      uint64 // bytes allocated and still in use Sys        uint64 // bytes obtained from system
+But be carefull, ReadGCStats() blocks mheap, so its not good idea to set GCPollInterval to very low values.

+### Memory allocator
+- Component/Runtime/Memory/SysMem/Total - number of bytes/minute allocated from OS totally.
+- Component/Runtime/Memory/SysMem/Stack - number of bytes/minute allocated from OS for stacks.
+- Component/Runtime/Memory/SysMem/MSpan - number of bytes/minute allocated from OS for internal MSpan structs.
+- Component/Runtime/Memory/SysMem/MCache - number of bytes/minute allocated from OS for internal MCache structs.
+- Component/Runtime/Memory/SysMem/Heap - number of bytes/minute allocated from OS for heap.
+- Component/Runtime/Memory/SysMem/BuckHash - number of bytes/minute allocated from OS for internal BuckHash structs.
+- Component/Runtime/Memory/Operations/NoFrees - number of memory frees per minute
+- Component/Runtime/Memory/Operations/NoMallocs - number of memory allocations per minute
-Lookups    uint64 // number of pointer lookups
+- Component/Runtime/Memory/Operations/NoPointerLookups - number of pointer lookups per minute

-Mallocs    uint64 // number of mallocs
-Frees      uint64 // number of frees
+- Component/Runtime/Memory/InUse/Total - total amount of memory in use
+- Component/Runtime/Memory/InUse/Heap - amount of memory in use for heap
+- Component/Runtime/Memory/InUse/MCacheInuse - amount of memory in use for MCache internal structures
+- Component/Runtime/Memory/InUse/MSpanInuse - amount of memory in use for MSpan internal structures
+- Component/Runtime/Memory/InUse/Stack - amount of memory in use for stacks

+All this metrics collected once in MemoryAllocatorPollInterval.
+In order to collect this statistic agent use ReadMemStats() routine.
+This routine calls stoptheworld() internally and it block everything.
+So, please, consider this when you change MemoryAllocatorPollInterval value.

+## TODO
+- Collect more CPU metrics
+- Collect per-size allocation statistic
+- Collect user defined metrics
+- Monkey-patching for web applications